This “How to Redesign a Website” guide looks at a number of aspects relevant to both the process and the desired outcomes;

 Redesign Should Make Things Better, Not Worse!

-Before you leap “boots and all” into a redesign of your website, its imperative to consider how you can ensure that you achieve more than a much prettier site that even fewer people will find.
+Before you leap “boots and all” into a redesign of your website, its imperative to consider how your website redesign services provider will ensure that you achieve more than a much prettier site that even more people will find.
 Its important to remember that the current site has some inherent value, and that this value should at least be preserved – and preferably, enhanced!

 All too often, the old site is junked, and no consideration is given to the residual values within old pages.
 So, don’t go down that path…

-Many website designers have limited understanding (or interest) in how search engines evaluate websites, and remain blissfully unaware of Google’s Webmaster Guidelines.
+Many an NZ website designer has limited understanding (or interest) in how search engines evaluate websites, and remain blissfully unaware of Google’s Webmaster Guidelines.
 However, most designers do instinctively know what looks good, and how best to achieve a professional looking site… Obviously, you want a positive outcome in terms of;

 - Visual Aspects – user experience, modern design, better business credibility, clear branding